Course Major/Double Major

 - Students should note that certain courses and seminars have specific prerequisites.
 As one example, POLS 066 requires POLS 004 as well as an introductory Econ course.

 - The senior comprehensive requirement.
 To graduate from Swarthmore, all majors and special majors must fulfill the senior comprehensive requirement in the Political Science Department.
 This can be done in one of two ways.
 The preferred option is POLS 092: the Senior Comprehensive Exam, which is a 0.5 credit graded exercise.
-Working with a faculty adviser, students will produce a short paper in the spring semester of their senior year, which tackles a major puzzle in Political Science.
+Working with a faculty adviser, students will substantively develop a paper written previously for a Political Science course.
 Students will then present their work at a Department conference.
 Option two, POLS 095 is a one-credit graded written thesis, which may be chosen by students who meet the eligibility requirements and get the approval of a faculty adviser and the Chair.
-All junior and senior course majors (unless abroad) are required to attend the Department senior comprehensive exercise conference typically held in March.
+All junior and senior course majors (unless abroad) are required to attend the Department senior comprehensive exercise conference typically held in April.

 Policy Changes as of July 2020